pydio/pydio-doc-admin-guide/4_connecting_your_storage/8_sharding_with_template_path.md

-Template paths will provide you with more sharding over your storages, you can have a custom and dynamic tree creation.
+Template paths provide you with scripting capacities to defined workspaces location based on the user name.
+That way, one can shard data over multiple datasources and dispatch them on multiple underlying storages.

 ### Template path

 One specific workspace is the **Personal** workspace: while defined once and applied globally to all users, this workspace will dynamically create a folder for each users.
 In other words, each user will always only see her own files while using this workspace.
-Unless disable, this does not prevent users from sharing data from their Personal workspaces with other people, using Cells or Public Links.
+This does not prevent users from sharing data from their Personal workspaces with other people, using Cells or Public Links (unless sharing is disabled of course).

 Under the hood, instead of pointing to a defined location in the DataSource tree, this workspace is using a Template Path that is resolved dynamically when accessed.
 The `my-files` template path is defined by a javascript snippet as follows:
 ```